embhorn/wolfTPM/README.md

 ### Terminology

 This project uses the terms append vs. marshall and parse vs. unmarshall.
+The term "Evict Control" means to store a key into NV.